entdec/facio/README.md

 Every service has a context, which encapsulates all the information to perform the action.
 A context is just an PORO, which includes the ActiveModel::API.
 Context can be created in separate files, but also inline in the service.
+Using context like below will then construct a Class, with Facio::Context as a base_class.

 simple_service.rb:
 ```ruby